 - It is still the responsibility of the student to bring a copy of the presentation on the day of defence.

 - The Powerpoint Presentation is deemed to be of the appropriate length that makes it capable of being delivered in the allocated time slot (25 minutes).
-The OGP will query any presentations greater than 30 slides in length in order to ensure that the student understands the likelihood of not being able to present all that data.
+The Office of Graduate Programs will query any presentations greater than 30 slides in length in order to ensure that the student understands the likelihood of not being able to present all that data.

 - All contact details have been received and confirmed for members of the supervisory committee who are attending by teleconference.